ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 super-embedding construction

+as equivariant cocycle

+"Real ADE-equivariant (co)homotopy and Super M-branes"

+Communications in Mathematical Physics 371: 425.
+(2019)

+arXiv:1805.05987

-open problem: M5
+**open problem:
+super-embedding construction of M5**

 M5-brane cochain not a cocycle by itself

-But unifies to S^4 cocycle
+But unifies to $S^4$ cocycle

+"Rational sphere valued supercocycles in M-theory and type IIA string theory"

+Journal of Geometry and Physics,

+Volume 114, Pages 91-108

+April 2017

+arXiv:1606.03206

-form homotopy pullback of universal Hopf fibration
+form homotopy pullback of quaternionic Hopf fibration

-gives m2brane super Lie 3-algebra with M5 7-cocycle.
+gives m2brane super Lie 3-algebra with M5 7-cocycle

+"The WZW term of the M5-brane and differential cohomotopy"

+J. Math.
+Phys.
+56, 102301 (2015)

+arXiv:1506.07557

-ask for super-1-manifold that factors this
+now ask for super-1-manifold that factors this

-gives super-exceptional spacetime (D'Auria-Fre's "hidden supergroup")
+gives 11d super-exceptional spacetime
+(D'Auria-Fre's "hidden supergroup")

+Riccardo D'Auria, Pietro Fré, "Geometric Supergravity in D=11 and its hidden supergroup", Nuclear Physics B201 (1982) 101-140

 what is the black M5 spacetime?